dpbriggs/http-api-proxy/README.md

 ## Usage

-Set the header `api-key` to a valid API Key.
+Set the header `api-key` to a valid API key.
 If it properly authenticates, the request will passed to the host specified by `FORWARD_HOST`, and the response will be returned.
 If the `CHECK_QUERY` variable is set, the query parameter `$CHECK_QUERY` will be checked and authenticated.